Service Users Forum: Help shape our services by joining our service user forum and let us know how we can improve - Find out more

 I first came into contact with Solent Mind after being diagnosed with Emotionally Unstable Personality Disorder (EUPD) which was previously known as Borderline Personality Disorder.
 I had been in and out of mental health services since the age of 16, previously receiving treatment for anxiety, depression, OCD and anger management.
 I was eventually diagnosed with EUPD at the age of 32, after being admitted to hospital following a suicide attempt.

-I was neither eating or sleeping properly, which obviously made it more difficult to manage my symptoms.
+I was neither eating nor sleeping properly, which obviously made it more difficult to manage my symptoms.
 I had been off of work for a few years and due to this my financial and living situation had become desperate.
 I felt completely trapped and alone.
-I didn’t talk to family or friends about how bad things had gotten for me because I felt there was nothing anyone could do to help, short of funding my own place to live and providing me enough money to stay off of work indefinitely.
+I didn’t talk to family or friends about how bad things had got for me because I felt there was nothing anyone could do to help, short of funding my own place to live and providing me enough money to stay off of work indefinitely.

-After I was discharged, I was told that I would be able to start treatment for EUPD but there was a wait.
+After I was discharged, I was told that I would be able to start treatment for EUPD, but there was a wait.
 One day I walked past Solent Mind’s Portsmouth Wellbeing Centre (now reimagined as PositiveMinds) in total distress.
 I didn’t know what it was or what the service offered, but I saw some notices in the window about mental health support and I just walked in in tears asking for help.

 Their wellbeing advisors fixed me a drink sat and talked to me about what I was going through and invited me to attend their emotional regulation group to help me whilst I was waiting for my treatment at hospital.
 I feel I would’ve really struggled to keep myself safe without their support.
 Even just knowing I had somewhere to go during those difficult months made things easier.